Constraints on Upper Cutoffs in the Mass Functions of Young Star Clusters: Introduction

 This prompted a search for upper cutoffs in the observed mass functions of recently formed clusters.
-Several such studies have claimed to detect cutoffs near $M_* \sim 10^5~M_\odot$ \citep[e.g.][]{Gieles09, Larsen09, Portegies10, Adamo15, Messa18}, far below the cutoff predicted by the \citet{Fall01} model.
-However, few of these claimed detections appear convincing by eye and few have been confirmed by robust statistical tests.
-The few tests that have been performed are mostly based on binned data and/or cumulative distributions.
-The purpose of this paper is to remedy this situation by performing maximum-likelihood fits of the Schechter function to the mass data for young clusters in eight well-studied galaxies.
+Several such studies have claimed to detect cutoffs near $M_* \sim 10^5~M_\odot$ \citep[e.g.][]{Gieles09, Larsen09, Portegies10, Adamo15, Messa18}, far below the cutoff predicted by the \citet{Fall01} models.
+However, these claimed detections do not appear convincing by eye and have not been confirmed by robust statistical tests.
+The tests that have been performed are based on binned data and/or cumulative distributions.
+The purpose of this paper is to remedy this situation by performing maximum-likelihood fits of the Schechter function to the mass data for young clusters in eight well-studied galaxies, including some spirals and irregulars (LMC, M83, and M51) where cutoffs at $M_*\sim 10^5~M_{\odot}$ have been claimed \citep[e.g.][]{Larsen09, Adamo15, Messa18}.

 The remainder of this paper is organized as follows.
 In Section 2, we describe the cluster samples, mass estimates, and mass distributions we use in this study.
-In Section 3, we describe likelihood analysis we use to derive best-fit values and confidence contours for the parameters $\beta$ and $M_*$ in the Schechter function.
+In Section 3, we describe the likelihood analysis we use to derive best-fit values and confidence contours for the parameters $\beta$ and $M_*$ in the Schechter function.
 We summarize our results and discuss their implications in Section 4.